 What does Christ-centered actually mean at Mt.
 Bethel Christian Academy?

 Very often, schools that offer some aspects of Christian education fall into one of two categories.
-There are those Christian schools where the curriculum follows a secular direction, and prayer and Bible class are added in an effort to make the school “Christian.”
-The other type includes those schools that are so religious in their focus that academics are sacrificed.
+There are those Christian schools that may be Christian in heritage only, or where the curriculum follows a secular direction, and prayer and Bible classes are added in an effort to make the school “Christian” while making little change to the essence of the curriculum.
+The other type sees academics as a distraction from spiritual development and sacrifices a commitment to programmatic excellence.
+Both of these approaches fall prey to the misconception that academic excellence and spiritual development are mutually exclusive.
+This false dichotomy does students a disservice.
+Instead of an “either-or” approach, we believe a true education is reflected in a “both-and” approach.
 Mt.
 Bethel Christian Academy is unique in that excellence in academics is pursued in a truly Christ-centered environment.
-Christ-centered at Mt.
-Bethel Christian Academy means that Christian ethic and understanding permeate all activities of the school, both academic and non-academic.
-What this means in practice is that a Christian worldview permeates the teaching of all subjects.
-For example, when teaching mathematics, students learn from the perspective that there is a created order to the universe that allows math “to work.”
-Science and scientific principles are taught in a way that does not explain away God, but rather provides evidence and justification for His existence.
+By “Christ-centered”, we mean that a Christian ethic and understanding permeates all activities of the school, both academic and non-academic.
+What this means in practice is that a Christian worldview is integrated into the teaching of all subjects, and it is done so in the context of a high-quality academic program.
 As each subject is taught, our students learn that God’s brilliant design enhances understanding; it does not diminish it.
 Our Christ-centered focus is underscored by the scripture verse that is our school’s foundation.
 When asked which is the greatest commandment, Jesus replied:

 "You shall love the Lord your God

 And with all your soul

 What is meant by Knowledge, Understanding, and Wisdom?